 (SSC, Nov 2022)

 As this is a transition year between senior authors, these comments are not addressed, but rather the accepted model from last year is used as this year’s recommended model.
-To the extent possible and feasibly given available data and whether the comments remain pertinent to future model alternatives explored, we will address these recommendations in future assessments.
+To the extent possible and feasible given available data and whether the comments remain pertinent to future model alternatives explored, we will address these recommendations in future assessments.

 Introduction